R34 (South Africa): Free State

-At the N1 interchange, the R34 joins the N1 Freeway northwards (concurrent) for 8 kilometres, meeting the R76 Road just after the interchange, crossing the Vals River, bypassing Kroonstad Central to the east, up to the R721 Road off-ramp, where the R721 is the road westwards and the R34 becomes the road eastwards.
+At the N1 interchange, the R34 joins the N1 freeway northwards (concurrent) for 8 kilometres, meeting the R76 road just after the interchange, crossing the Vals River, bypassing Kroonstad Central to the east, up to the R721 road off-ramp, where the R721 is the road westwards and the R34 becomes the road eastwards.
 There is only one off-ramp in between the R76 and R721 off-ramps, at Reitz Road east of Kroonstad Central.

-Just after the N1 & R721 interchange, the R34 meets the southern terminus of the R82 Road and continues eastwards for 42 kilometres to the town of Edenville, where it meets the R720 Road and turns north-east.
+Just after the N1 & R721 interchange, the R34 meets the southern terminus of the R82 road and continues eastwards for 42 kilometres to the town of Edenville, where it meets the R720 road and turns north-east.
 The R34 & R720 are one road north-east for 8 kilometers before the R720 becomes its own road to the north-west towards Koppies.

-The R34 continues for another 42 kilometres to the town of Heilbron.
-Just south-west of the Heilbron town centre, the R34 meets the R57 Road and they become co-signed eastwards for 3 kilometres, meeting the southern terminus of the R723 Route and the northern terminus of the R725 Route, before the R57 becomes its own road southwards while the R34 continues eastwards.
+The R34 continues for another 42 kilometres, crossing the Renoster River, to reach the town of Heilbron.
+Just south-west of the Heilbron town centre, the R34 meets the R57 road and they become co-signed eastwards for 3 kilometres, meeting the southern terminus of the R723 route and the northern terminus of the R725 route, before the R57 becomes its own road southwards while the R34 continues eastwards.

-From Heilbron, the R34 continues eastwards for 50 kilometres, meeting the northern terminus of the R707 Road, to the town of Frankfort.
-Just before entering Frankfort, the R26 Route from Tweeling joins it and the two routes enter Frankfort, crossing the Wilge River, as one road.
-After bypassing the town to the south-east, the R26 becomes its own road to the north-east and the R34 turns to the east-south-east, continuing for 26 kilometres to meet the N3 National Highway.
-It continues for another 13 kilometres eastwards to reach a t-junction with the R103 Road south of Cornelia.
+From Heilbron, the R34 continues eastwards for 50 kilometres, meeting the northern terminus of the R707 road, to the town of Frankfort.
+Just before entering Frankfort, the R26 route from Tweeling joins it and the two routes enter Frankfort, crossing the Wilge River, as one road.
+After bypassing the town to the south-east, the R26 becomes its own road to the north-east and the R34 turns to the east-south-east, continuing for 26 kilometres to meet the N3 national route.
+It continues for another 13 kilometres eastwards to reach a t-junction with the R103 road south of Cornelia.

 The R34 and the R103 are cosigned southwards for 15 kilometres before the R34 becomes its own road eastwards.
 It continues for 13 kilometres to the town of Vrede.
-In Vrede, at the southern terminus of the R546 Road, the R34 turns to bypass the town centre to the south and meet the western terminus of the R543 Road south of the town centre.
-It continues south-east for 52 kilometres to the town of Memel, where it meets the northern terminus of the R722 Road.
+In Vrede, at the southern terminus of the R546 road, the R34 turns to bypass the town centre to the south and meet the western terminus of the R543 road south of the town centre.
+It continues south-east for 52 kilometres to the town of Memel, where it meets the northern terminus of the R722 road.
 It continues east to cross the provincial border into KwaZulu-Natal.